-- Getting early prenatal care.
+- Getting early pregnancy care.
 If you know you’re pregnant, or think you might be, call to schedule a visit.

-- Getting regular prenatal care.
+- Getting regular pregnancy care.
 We will schedule you for many checkups over the course of your pregnancy.
 Don’t miss any — they are all important.

-Ensure the best health of your baby and yourself.
+Ensure ahealthy pregnancy for the best of your baby and yourself.
 Dr Broad is affiliated with Hoag Hospital Newport Beach, Orange County.

 I will need to know all about you in order to give you and your baby the best care possible!
 Do not feel afraid or embarrassed to talk about personal things.
 I will ask lots of questions about you, your partner and your families.
 Your medical information and anything you tell me is confidential, which means I can not share this information with anyone without your permission.